FAQs for Families

 My Google Map says I am 1.51 miles away from the school.
 Why is my child not receiving transportation services?

 The Scheduling Department uses COMPASS to map routes based on eligibility information in the system and is responsible for determining final transportation assignments for Philadelphia resident students.
 We don’t utilize any other geographic mapping or data from other programs in our routing process.
-If you would like to estimate the distance from your home address to school, we have found that using Google’s Walking Directions often matches the distance provided by COMPASS.

 I live 1.49 miles away.
 Do you round the number up?